scikit-learn-contrib/project-template/doc/user_guide.rst

   learned during ``fit``.

 In addition, scikit-learn provides a mixin_, i.e.
-:class:`sklearn.base.RegressorMixin`, which implement the ``score`` method which compute the :math:`R^2` score of the predictions.
+:class:`sklearn.base.RegressorMixin`, which implements the ``score`` method which computes the :math:`R^2` score of the predictions.

 One can import the mixin as::

     >>> from sklearn.base import RegressorMixin

-Therefore, we create a regressor, :class:`MyOwnRegressor` which inherates from both :class:`sklearn.base.BaseEstimator` and :class:`sklearn.base.RegressorMixin`.
+Therefore, we create a regressor, :class:`MyOwnRegressor` which inherits from both :class:`sklearn.base.BaseEstimator` and :class:`sklearn.base.RegressorMixin`.
 The method ``fit`` gets ``X`` and ``y`` as input and should return ``self``.
 It should implement the ``predict``